ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 The main updates introduced in version 2.0.0 compared to version 1.0.0 are summarized below.
 More details can be found in the release notes available in the 3W Project repository [[17]](#17).

 1. The dataset structure has been significantly revised.
 Data is now stored in Parquet files instead of CSV files;
-1. One variable (T-JUS-CKGL) has been discontinued and 20 others have been added, resulting in 27 variables in the current version;
+1. One variable (T-JUS-CKGL) has been discontinued, and 20 others have been added, resulting in 27 variables in the current version;
 1. One new type of undesirable event has been added: Hydrate in Service Line;
 1. The number of real instances has increased by 94;
 1. The number of simulated instances has increased by 150;